gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### December 4th, 2019 (Day 260)

 It's been a rough few days.
-I went to my doctor and asked for sleeping tablets, I feel defeated treating the symptom and not the root cause.
-I really thought I was close to getting support but it's becoming clear that the DVA's purpose isn't to help veterans.
+I went to my doctor and asked for sleeping tablets, I felt defeated treating the symptom and not the root cause.
+I really thought I was close to getting support but it's becoming clear that the DVA is incapable of helping most veterans.

 The quote from the parents of [Jesse Bird](https://www.abc.net.au/news/2017-10-14/jesse-bird-veteran-affairs-inquiry-finds-failings/9050594) sum up the situation succinctly

 > it seems to him and us that the level of bureaucracy is intentionally obstructionist and unedifying.
 The jungle of paperwork, the lack of follow-up and the non-existent support has contributed to his deteriorating mental health.

-After nearly 9 months, I give up.
+After nearly 9 months, I was defeated.
 I emailed Giorgia thanking her for her efforts

 > Hello Giorgia,
 >
 > I'm no longer expecting to receive any help from the DVA.
 It's been 8.5 months since I reached out to them.
 I've invested much time and energy into getting help from the DVA but it's a sunk cost.
-Everytime I think I'm close to getting help (actually seeing a psychologist for treatment), it's a false peak.
+Every time I think I'm close to getting help (actually seeing a psychologist for treatment), it's a false peak.
 I wish they had just told me at the start that they weren't going to help me.
 If they had, I would be 8 months into treatment.
 All the DVA has done is slow me down from getting help.
 I am in a worse state because of the DVA.
 >
 > I doubt the DVA will contribute to the cost of my psychology treatment and after nearly 9 months, I don't have the energy to fight them to get the help I need.
 I don't believe that the DVA is willing or capable of helping me.
 I will continue seeking help as if the DVA doesn't exist and I will book psychology treatments that I can afford out of pocket.
 > Thank you again for your help, this is a systemic problem with the DVA not Incite Solutions or your efforts.
 I appreciate all you've done for me.
 >
 > Cheers, Greg.

+I reached out to 5 local psychologists so that I can begin treatment.
+I should be able to start treatment in the next couple of month.
+I will pay out of pocket for treatment.

 #### December 5th, 2019 (Day 261)